Academic Preparation

 Can I take prerequisites using the Math/Science Third to take an additional course? {expander}

 The Math/Science Third allows you, in effect, to fit two science and/or math courses into one 5-credit slot.
 Therefore it allows you to take four courses at the same time.
 However, rather than receiving 5 credits per course, the SLC norm, for the two that are sharing one slot, you receive 5 credits for the two courses combined, or 2.5 credits per course.
+However, given the fact that students are permitted to take up to 18 credits per semester (for a flat tuition rate for 12-18 credits), we do not advise registering for a math/science third.
+Instead, we recommend you take one course for 5 credits and the other course for 3 credits.
+Note: the ability to take a course for 3 credits is by instructor permission only as space permits, and you will only be able to registrar for the course in the second week of the add/drop period.
+Students are not permitted to enroll initially in a course for 5 credits and then drop down to 3 credits.

 For more information on the Math/Science Third, click here